JREAM/config-server/readme.md

     sudo service apache2 reload

 #Packages
-These are some common packages you can use.
+The location of the aptitute (`apt`) source list is at:

+    /etc/apt/sources.list

+However, you if you manually add sources you should put them in separate files in this folder, then you can delete it without editing a file if you like:

+    /etc/apt/sources.list.d

+###Common Items

-    sudo apt-get install\
+    sudo apt-get install \
-    git htop xclip\
+    git htop xclip \
-    python-dev python-pip\
+    python-dev python-pip \
-    php5 php5-dev\
+    php5 php5-dev \
     apache2 apache2-utils

+###Enable PPA Repositories
+This should exist by default, but if it doesn't install it:

+    sudo apt-get install python-software-properties

 #Commands
 These are commands for reference.